|Born||In 100 AC|

-In 132 AC, Baela Targaryen defied the will of the council of regents of being betrothed to Lord Thaddeus Rowan, instead marrying Lord Alyn Velaryon.
+In 132 AC, Princess Baela Targaryen defied the will of the council of regents of being betrothed to Lord Thaddeus Rowan of Goldengrove, instead marrying her cousin, Lord Alyn Velaryon of Driftmark.
 Because of this defiance, the council thought Baela could no longer be considered a potential heir the Iron Throne and planned to immediate marry off her younger twin, Rhaena.
 Rhaena was asked if she had a favorite among suitors, and she confessed to being "especially fond" of Ser Corwyn.
 Though Ser Corwyn was a second son and far from an ideal choice, House Corbray was old and prestigious, and his brother had been made Protector of the Realm, and thus the council agreed to Rhaena's wish.
-Although Lord Rowan preferred a longer betrothal, the two were hastily betrothed, with a wedding a fortnight later, in case Baela was already with child by Alyn.
+Although Lord Rowan preferred a longer betrothal, the two were hastily betrothed with a wedding a fortnight later, for the regents feared that Princess Baela was already with child by Alyn.

-In 134 AC Ser Corwyn was made one of the seven regents after the death of Lord Manfryd Mooton, who had never fully recovered from the Winter Fever.
-Lady Arryn also died this year, with a succession dispute breaking out on her death between three claimants: her chosen heir, Ser Joffrey Arryn, a closer cousin, Ser Arnold Arryn, and Isembard Arryn, head of House Arryn of Gulltown.
+Lord Rowan made Ser Corwyn one of the seven regents in 134 AC after the death of Lord Manfryd Mooton, who had never fully recovered from the Winter Fever.
+Lady Arryn died later that year and a succession dispute broke out in the Vale with three claimants: her chosen heir, Ser Joffrey Arryn, a closer cousin, Ser Arnold Arryn, and Isembard Arryn, the wealthy head of House Arryn of Gulltown.
 In the spring of 135 AC, Lord Rowan sent a thousand men to Gulltown under Corwyn's command to restore the King's Peace and settle the matter of succession.